kant/mygnuhealth/README.rst

 MyGNUHealth: The GNU Health Personal Health Record (PHR)
 =======================================================================

-MyGNUHealth is the GNUHealth Personal Health Record application that integrates with the GNU Health Federation, focused in mobile devices.
+MyGNUHealth is the GNUHealth Personal Health Record application for desktop and mobile devices that integrates with the GNU Health Federation.

 Installation